IBM/cloud-native-starter/workshop/02-container.md

 #### 1.3.3 Articles

-As defined in the [Twelve-Factor-App](https://12factor.net/) it’s important for cloud-native applications to **store configuration externally**, rather than in the code since this makes it possible to deploy applications to different environments.
+As defined in the [Twelve-Factor-App](https://12factor.net/), it’s important for cloud-native applications to **store configuration externally**, rather than in the code since this makes it possible to deploy applications to different environments.
 An app’s config is everything that is likely to vary between deploys (staging, production, developer environments, etc).
 This includes: Resource handles to backing services or credentials to external services.

 Microservices that are implemented with Java EE can leverage MicroProfile config.
-The configuration can be done, for example, in **Kubernetes yaml** files and accessed from Java code via annotations and APIs.
-The **‘Articles’** microservice uses configuration to define whether or not to **create ten articles** the first time it is invoked.
-In the yaml file an environment variable pointing to a **ConfigMap** is defined.
+The configuration can be done in **Kubernetes yaml** files for example, and accessed from Java code via annotations and APIs.
+The microservice **‘Articles’** uses configuration to define whether or not to **create ten articles** the first time it is invoked.
+An environment variable pointing to a **ConfigMap** is defined in the yaml file.

 In our sample you can find the [environment](articles-java-jee/deployment/kubernetes.yaml#L35) and [ConfigMap](articles-java-jee/deployment/kubernetes.yaml#L54) definition.